caseyryan/flutter_lite_state/README.md

     /// used.
 Pay attention, I've used AuthController type as a key
     /// in the instantiator Map.
 This is used internally to look for
     /// a controller using generic constraints
-    initControllersLazy({
+    /// In case you want to initialize all your controllers at once
+    /// just use initControllers() instead of initControllersLazy() initControllersLazy({
       AuthController:() => AuthController(),
       LoaderController:() => LoaderController(),